Abortion in India: Statistics

 Globally, 56 million abortions take place every year.
-In South and Central Asia, an estimated 16 million abortions took place between 2010 and 2014, while 13 million abortions occurred in Eastern Asia alone.
+In South and Central Asia, an estimated 16 million abortions took place between 2010 and 2014, and 13 million abortions occurred in Eastern Asia alone.

 There is significant variance in the estimates for the number of abortions reported and the total number of estimated abortions taking place in India.
-According to HMIS reports, the total number of spontaneous/induced abortions that took place in India in 2016–17 was 970,436, in 2015–16 was 901781, in 2014–15 was 901,839, and in 2013–14 was 790,587.
-Ten women reportedly die due to unsafe abortions every day in India.
-The data, which is dynamic in nature, can be accessed on the Health Management Information System (HMIS) portal here.
+According to HMIS reports, the total number of spontaneous/induced abortions that took place in India in 2016–17 was 970,436, in 2015–16 was 901,781, in 2014–15 was 901,839, and in 2013–14 was 790,587.
+It is reported that ten women die every day in India due to unsafe abortions.

 The Guttmacher Institute, New York, International Institute for Population Sciences (IIPS), Mumbai and Population Council, New Delhi conducted the first study in India to estimate the incidence of abortion.
-The results from this study were published in Lancet Global Health journal in December 2017 in the form of a paper titled "The incidence of abortion and unintended pregnancy in India, 2015".
-This study estimates that 15.6 million abortions took place in India in 2015.
+The results from this study were published in Lancet Global Health journal in December 2017 in the form of a paper titled "The incidence of abortion and unintended pregnancy in India, 2015".> This study estimates that 15.6 million abortions took place in India in 2015.
 3.4 million (22%) of these took place in health facilities, 11.5 million (73%) were done through medical methods outside facilities, and 5% are expected to have been done through other methods.
 The study further found the abortion rate at 47 abortions per 1000 women aged 15–49 years.
 The study highlights the need for strengthening public health system to provide abortion service delivery.
 This would include ensuring availability of trained providers, including non-allopathic providers by amending the MTP Act and expanding the provider base as well as streamlining availability of drugs and supplies.
 Another strategy is to streamline the process of approving private-sector facilities to provide CAC services and strengthening counseling and post-abortion contraception services in efforts to strengthen quality of care for women seeking CAC services.

-Prior to this study, the last available estimate for incidence of abortion at 6.4 million abortions per year in India was from the 'Abortion Assessment Project – India'.
+Prior to this study, the last available estimate for incidence of abortion at 6.4 million abortions per year in India was from the 'Abortion Assessment Project — India'.
 This was a multicentre study of 380 abortion facilities (of which 285 were private) carried out across six States.
 The study found that "on average there were four formal abortion facilities (medically qualified though not necessarily certified to carry out abortions) per 100,000 population in India and an average of 1.2 providers per facility".
 Out of the total formal abortion providers, 55% were gynecologists and 64% of the facilities had at least one female provider.
 The study further found that only 31% of the reasons for seeking abortion by women were within grounds permitted under the MTP Act, the other reasons being unwanted pregnancy, economic reasons and unwanted sex of the foetus.